 The World Looks Easier at 20,000 Feet

 The big picture.
 That’s what I see from row 6, seat C of the airplane.
 Almost immediately after takeoff, my perspective changed.
 At first, I was seeing Buck Mountain Road that I had just traveled to get to the airport.
 Then the city passed under us, getting visibly smaller as we climbed to our cruising altitude.
-Now I am wondering why I am writing in the past tense.
-I … [Read more...] about The World Looks Easier at 20,000 Feet
+Now I am wondering why I am writing in … [Read more...] about The World Looks Easier at 20,000 Feet